zackbouz1/trainning-hangout/README.md

   - [ ] Avoid frequent interaction with the remote repository to reduce the probability of pulling conflicts.

 #### 120. What command can you use to remove untracked files from the working directory?
   - [ ] git rm -all
   - [ ] git rm --cached
   - [x] git clean -d -f
   - [ ] git checkout

+#### 121. You want to merge changes from branch feature-a into main and you are creating a pull request.
+Which branch should be the base branch and which branch should be the compare branch?
+  - [x] main is the base branch and feature-a is the compare branch
+  - [ ] feature-a is the base branch and main is the compare branch